HyperWind/Zeesh/README.md

 <h2>Oh-My-Zsh compatibility</h2>

-Zeesh is compatible with Oh-My-Zsh, if you want to use omz's themes/plugins/libs just clone Oh-My-Zsh into the bundle folder.
+Zeesh is compatible with Oh-My-Zsh, if you want to use omz's themes/plugins/libs just clone Oh-My-Zsh into the bundle folder and call it in your autoexec.zsh file or after zeesh has loaded everything in.

 <pre>
 <code>